popkit-ai

 Verdict

-Use with caution — the code itself appears safe and well-intentioned, but you should be aware of the unproven community track record and undefined software license before integrating it into a professional environment.
+Safe to use, but be aware of the unproven community track record and undefined software license before adopting it in enterprise environments.

 AI-powered development workflow automation for Claude Code.
 Modular plugin suite with 23 commands, 38 skills, and 22 specialized agents for professional software development.